varunCwx/Cloud-Fundamentals/README.md

 NGINX uses GCP internal DNS for backend proxying, so no IPs are ever hardcoded.

 Credits

-Created by Varun Verma
+-> Created by Varun Verma
-CloudWerx Technologies
+-> CloudWerx Technologies
-(c) 2024